 All models are wrong, but some are useful. – George Box

-Most links below take to R scripts that I wrote to illustrate how to perform various tasks (chiefly statistics) in R; other links lead to some of the many existing pages that illustrate topics and tasks better than I would.
+Most links below take to notes and R scripts that I wrote to illustrate how to perform various tasks (chiefly statistics) in R. Other links lead to some of the many excellent websites that illustrate topics and tasks better than I would.

 Univariate statistics refer to the set of tests and analyses used to analyse response variables in which every observation is expressed by a single value.